 There are certain guidelines and rules, a path to follow to become licensed.
-One of the rules is that home inspectors must be licensed in BC by Consumer Protection BC, and to become licensed, the potential candidate must get the right education in the form of a home inspection course online or in person.
+The potential candidate must get the right education in the form of a home inspection course online or in person.

 While there are no prerequisites or mandatory technical knowledge needed to do an online or in-class home inspection course, it’s important to note that some individuals are a better fit for the occupation than others.

 This job requires a thorough understanding of electrical, plumbing, heating, cooling, ventilation, structure, foundations, roofing and defect identification.
 It’s a lot to learn, and that’s why even those in construction need further training.
 There is a great deal of difference between having the know-how and skills to install new equipment in a home and understanding how equipment has aged, what materials were used in the past and what needs to be fixed or replaced.

 That being said, those from the construction field may be the best fit for this occupation because they are familiar with the systems of a building and can identify risks better than someone without any exposure in this area.
 No matter the background, individuals need to be aware of the requirements to become licensed and work as a home inspector in BC.
 Apart from learning on the job, opting for home inspector training will expedite their knowledge.
 This is because no one can ever claim to have seen or experienced everything that can go wrong with a building.
 There will always be something new.

 However, no single trade or profession is enough to prepare someone to be a home inspector.
 Ultimately, to be successful and valuable to clients, you will need to take the appropriate home inspector training, even if it isn’t mandatory.